SomyaAgr/Shop-Management-Software/README.md

 # Shop-Management-Software
-This software is for clothing shopkepper where they can maintain inventory and can use for billing as well
+This software is for clothing shopkeeper where they can maintain inventory and can use for billing as well

 Steps to access
 1) Download jdk, netbeans, MYSQL.